 Hinder: to delay; to slow down; to impede or impair.

-Do we really hinder our children?
-Not purposely, but, in the world of food, nutrition, and children, parents do hinder and don’t realize they are doing it.
+Do we really negatively influence our children?
+Not purposely, but, in the world of food, nutrition, and children, parents do comment without realizing the impact they are making.

-Unconsciously, we may hinder our children with words.
-Words can hurt, such as those comments we make about food, eating, body weight, shape, or size.
-Often, kids will take on these messages, and internalize them.
+Unconsciously, we may hurt our children with words, such as those comments we make about food, eating, body weight, shape, or size.
+Often, kids will internalize these messages.

 - “If you eat your dinner, you can have dessert.”
 (Dessert is the most important part of this meal.)